 However, if they don’t do this, there may be external, default rules that can result in unlimited liabilities for the breaching party.
 In most countries the legal system has provisions for dealing with breaches of contract that are not expressly dealt with in the contract.
 These provisions can visit a world of hurt on the breaching party.

-Every contract breach is categorised according to two fundamental attributes.
+Four common types of contract breach can be categorised according to two fundamental attributes.

 This attribute reveals the relative ‘when’ of a contract breach:

-- Actual.
+- Actual breach of contract.
 A contract breach has already occurred – the service was not provided on the agreed date - or is in progress – unauthorised work is under way somewhere on the premises

-- Anticipatory.
+- Anticipatory breach of contract.
 A contract breach will occur, according to advice received from the responsible party before the time agreed for performance of the applicable obligations – the parts will not be delivered next week as promised.

 This attribute classifies the actual, expected or possible ramifications of a contract breach:

-- Minor.
+- Minor breach of contract.
 Any contract breach not considered material, but still concerning.
 A party’s failure to pay an invoice by the due date might be considered as a minor breach that results in interest being charged on the outstanding amount until the payment is received.

 Common remedies for breach of contract